Dunlin oilfield: Production

 Oil production is by pipeline to Cormorant Alpha and then by Brent System pipeline to Sullom Voe, Shetland.
 Associated gas powers electrical generation.
 Some gas was flared.

-The oil production profile for Dunlin (in 1000s barrels per year) in the early operating period is shown in the graph:

 Subsea Satellite Fields

 Osprey was developed by Shell in 1989/90 and employs two drill centres, one for production (with 8 subsea trees) and one for water injection (with 4 subsea trees).
 The drill centres are connected to the platform via two back to back flowline bundles containing 2 off 8" production flowlines and a 10" water injection line.
 Subsea trees and the manifolds were supplied by Cameron Oil Tools (now OneSubsea).
 Subsea control system was supplied by Kvaerner FSSL (now Aker solutions).

 The Merlin field was discovered in 1998 and was initially developed as a low cost CRINE field (Cost Reduction In the New Era) utilising the discovery well recompleted as a subsea producer.
 The Merlin drill centre was progressively expanded to 3 subsea production wells and a single water injector.
 The flowlines from Merlin comprise 8" water injection and production lines.
 These tie into the Osprey riser system at Dunlin.
 Merlin subsea controls tie in via a crossover manifold adjacent to Dunlin into the Osprey umbilical system.
 Flexible flowlines were installed for water injection service on Merlin and Osprey in 2002.

 Osprey and Merlin produce from the same Brent sequence geology as the main Dunlin Field.